alpaca-core/alpaca-core-sdk/doc/dev/dev-env.md

 We use macOS Sequoia, but the setup will likely work for earlier versions as well.

 Note, however, that we do not support x86 macOS.
 We only support Apple Silicon.

+On macOS we recommend using VS Code or Xcode.

 Technically you can setup the requirements manually, but, please, just use [Homebrew](https://brew.sh/).